 Understanding the persistence of custom field data

-If you delete a custom field from Zendesk, the data from the custom field is not preserved in existing tickets, including closed tickets.
+If you delete a custom field, the data from the custom field is not preserved in existing tickets, including closed tickets.
 The data is preserved only if the custom field also adds a tag to a ticket.
-The two custom fields that add tags are the drop-down list and the checkbox.
+The three custom fields that add tags are the drop-down list, the checkbox, and multi-select fields.
 If you delete one of these custom fields, then the data in tickets persist as tags.

 For example, suppose you have a drop-down list in your ticket form to associate tickets with different product names.
 After a while, a decision is made to stop providing support for one of the products.
 If you remove the product from the drop-down list, the product name persists in existing tickets as a tag.
 If however you use a text field to record a product ID and you delete the text field, the product ID is not preserved in your tickets.